 Serving Suggestions

-- Presentation Ideas: Serve your cookies on a decorative platter at gatherings or wrap them in clear bags with a ribbon to share as gifts with friends and family.
+- Presentation Ideas : Display on a pretty platter or wrap in clear bags with ribbon to give as gifts .

 FAQs